rbonazzola/GWAS_pipeline/README.md

 This repository contains code to execute GWAS on UK Biobank data, using the Plink and BGENIE tools, and perform downstream analysis on the results.

-The folder `src/` contains scripts to perform pre-processing of the data and GWAS execution.
-The folder `analysis/` contains scripts to perform statistical analysis on the GWAS results and generate figures (like Manhattan plots or Q-Q plot).
+The folder `src/` contains scripts to perform pre-processing of the data, GWAS execution, and post-processing of the GWAS summary statistics ((like Manhattan plots or Q-Q plot).
 The folder `download_data/` contains scripts to download data from the UK Biobank and filter the genotype files.

 ## Requirements